digininja/DVWA/README.md

 [Warn] [Entrypoint]: /sys/fs/cgroup///memory.pressure not writable, functionality unavailable to MariaDB
 ```

-You might also need to add the following line to the volums section of your `compose.yml` file:
+You might also need to add the following line to the volumes section of your `compose.yml` file:

 ```
 - /sys/fs/cgroup/memory.pressure:/sys/fs/cgroup/memory.pressure